robertorcosta/azure-docs.pt-br/articles/vpn-gateway/vpn-gateway-validate-throughput-to-vnet.md

 `latte -c -a 10.0.0.4:5005 -i 65100`

-Inicie o expresso. exe no remetente (execute do CMD, não do PowerShell)
+Iniciar latte.exe no remetente (executar do CMD, não do PowerShell)

 `latte -c -a <Receiver IP address>:<port> -i <iterations>`